 Adult male polar bears weigh up to 1,500 pounds and are covered with fur, yet they can float like a beach ball.
 That’s partly because their fur is hollow.

 It’s also not white, but opaque, which reflects light, giving it a white appearance.
 But I digress.

 Their hollow fur helps make them buoyant by trapping air, and that same trapped air also provides excellent insulation to help them maintain body temperature.

 Straw, being hollow, works the same way.
 The dog’s body heat further warms that trapped air, providing a warmer layer between the dog and the floor.

 Should You Place A Flap Over The Entrance?

 I’ve known people to hang a drape or plastic sheeting from the top of the doorway for the purpose of allowing the dog access while holding in the heat.
 I don’t believe it works that way and vote for no doorflap.

-All dogs benefit from wearing a blanket or sweater, and boots when walking on icy surfaces, but not all dogs will readily accept clothing.
-If your dog does, he’s all the better off.
+- All dogs benefit from wearing a blanket or sweater in cold weather, and boots when walking on icy surfaces, but not all dogs will readily accept clothing.
+If your dog does, all the better.

-Snowbanks along the road present a special danger that pet owners should be aware of.
+- Snowbanks along the road present a special danger that pet owners should be aware of.
 If you let your dog roam the neighborhood for a few minutes while out for a nature call, just keep in mind that drivers won’t be able to see him if he enters the road from a side street or driveway.
 Because of that same reduced visibility, your dog may not be aware of cars approaching from either direction.